Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 = H: Category Extension Ruleset

 == H.1: Clarifications and Exceptions
-H.1.2) In set seed runs, if you spawn into the world rotated from the initial camera (pre-rotation), you will incur a penalty of 0.5 seconds.
+H.1.2) In set seed runs, intentional prerotation (spawning into the world rotated from the initial camera) that provides an advantage is illegal.
+Otherwise, accidental or non-advantageous prerotation will incur a penalty of 0.5 seconds.
-- H.1.2.a) Clarification: Pre-rotation does not count as a run's first input.
+- H.1.2.a) Clarification: Prerotation does not count as a run's first input.
 = 1: Any% Glitchless

 == 1.1: Any% Glitchless Objective and Clarifications